fars/AutoMonkeyProject/README.md

 # AutoMonkey

-Automotive manual test scrip ctrator and runner with LIN and CAN i-faces
+Automotive manual test script creator and runner with LIN and CAN i-faces monitors.